kanei/vantuch.cz/wp-content/plugins/schema-app-structured-data-for-schemaorg/readme.txt

 5. Link to Validation

 == Changelog ==
-= 1.7.8 =
+= 1.8.0 =
-- Feature, new schema type filter
-- Info, added schema tree
+- Feature, AMP structured data support to improve on the WP /amp/ page's structured data

 = 1.7.7 =
 - Fix, improve compatibility with Advanced